Zucchini Noodles with Tuna and Green Olives

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Low-Carb Zucchini Noodles with Tuna and Green Olives would be perfect for most any Low-Carb eating plan as well as any phase of the South Beach Diet.
+Tuna Zucchini Noodles with Green Olives would be perfect for low-carb eating plans as well as any phase of the original South Beach Diet.

 Find More Recipes Like This One: